modelica/ModelicaSpecification/styleguide.md

 > The `import`-clauses are not inherited.

-### Use comma after some abbreviations
+### Wrap punctuations around some abbreviations

-Always use comma _after_ e.g. and i.e.; note that in some cases a comma is also needed before them.
+Always use comma (or colon if the following text starts on new line) _after_ "e.g." and "i.e."; and use comma or some other punctuation such as "(", "--", or "." before them.
 This also avoids the need to guard the space after the dot.